Rice is the staff of life for the Japanese and many Asian countries. Learn about its long historical significance and impact on the Japanese.

 Over time, rice became a tool of control and dominance.
 Rice signaled wealth and was used to rank one’s social status among the upper elites.

-From the 7th century to the Edo era (1603-1868), the peasant class were forced to pay taxes to the feudal lords in the form of rice, and the samurai received their salary in rice, which they sold the excess for cash.
+From the 7th century to the Edo period (1603-1868), the peasant class was forced to pay taxes to the feudal lords in the form of rice, and the samurai received their salary in rice, which they sold the excess for cash.

-The feudal lords were taxed by the Tokugawa Shogunate based on the total economic yield and territories under their administration.
-Kokudaka (石高) is the annual yield value of land, which was measured in rice where 1 koku (一石) was the equivalent of enough rice to feed 1 adult man for a year (roughly 150kg of rice).
+The Tokugawa Shogunate taxed the feudal lords based on their administration’s total economic yield and territories.
+Kokudaka (石高) is the annual yield value of land, which was measured in rice where one koku (一石) was the equivalent of enough rice to feed one adult man for a year (roughly 150kg of rice).

-The historic city of Kanazawa, under the rule of the Maeda clan, was the richest clan in feudal Japan, second only to the Tokugawa Shogunate.
-The Maeda clan had an accumulated net worth of one million koku (百万石; 1 million koku = 5 million bushels/48 million gallons of rice), and rightfully earned the nickname Kaga Hyakumangoku (加賀百万石; Kaga was the name of the territory).
-The lavish and beautiful temples, castle, and historic buildings of Kanazawa are a testament to the Maeda clan’s vast economic power.
+The historic city of Kanazawa, under the rule of the Maeda clan, was the wealthiest clan in feudal Japan, second only to the Tokugawa Shogunate.
+The Maeda clan had an accumulated net worth of one million koku (百万石; 1 million koku = 5 million bushels/48 million gallons of rice) and rightfully earned the nickname Kaga Hyakumangoku (加賀百万石; Kaga was the name of the territory).
+The lavish and beautiful temples, castles, and historic buildings of Kanazawa are a testament to the Maeda clan’s vast economic power.

 The Earliest Japanese Banking System

-As mentioned previously, the samurai and feudal lords were paid in rice and not in cash.
-Since one cannot sustain on rice alone, the uneaten rest were exchanged for currency.
-This sparked the emergence of independent brokers, money changers and rice markets, which played a crucial role in establishing the early modern banking system and the advancement of a currency based economy.
+As mentioned, the samurai and feudal lords were paid rice, not cash.
+The uneaten rest was exchanged for currency since one cannot sustain on rice alone.
+This sparked the emergence of independent brokers, money changers, and rice markets, which played a crucial role in establishing the early modern banking system and the advancement of a currency-based economy.

-Rice as well as other foodstuffs and goods collected by feudal domains were shipped to Osaka, which were then sold to brokers through auctions in exchange for paper money.
+Rice and other foodstuffs and goods collected by feudal domains were shipped to Osaka and then sold to brokers through auctions in exchange for paper money.
 The rice and goods were shipped to feed the hungry Edo capital, which by 1700 had grown into the world’s largest city, boasting a population of over a million.

 The Dojima Rice Exchange

 The Dojima Rice Exchange (堂島米市場) in Osaka was established in 1697 and later officially authorized by the Tokugawa Shogunate in 1730.
-By 1710, the world’s first futures trading on rice transactions called Nobemai (延米) was born.
+By 1710, the world’s first futures trading on rice transactions, Nobemai (延米), was born.

-What set apart Dojima from other world markets was that the nation’s monetary transaction were handled through these powerful and independent merchants of Dojima.
-They managed the bank accounts and financial transactions for many feudal lords and samurai while the Shogunate struggled to regulate it.
+What set Dojima apart from other world markets was that the nation’s monetary transactions were handled through these powerful and independent merchants of Dojima.
+They managed the bank accounts and financial transactions for many feudal lords and samurai while the Shogunate struggled to regulate them.